 TGaz Editor: please revise line 14-19 on page 70 of 11az draft 1.0 as below

-The ToA field contains a timestamp that represents the time, with respect to a time base, at which the first HE-LTF symbol of the corresponding NDP frame arrived at the receive antenna connector.
+The ToA field contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame (#2274) arrived at the receive antenna connector.
 The corresponding NDP frame in an RSTA-2-ISTA LMR frame is an UL NDP, while in an ISTA-2-RSTA LMR frame it is a DL NDP.
 In both cases the corresponding NDP frame refers to a measurement exchange that included an NPD-A which carried the matching dialog token that is also included in this LMR.

 TGaz Editor: please revise line 17-21 on page 98 of 11az draft 1.0 as below

-The TOA field’s value contains a time stamp that represents the time, with respect to a time base, at which the start of the first HE-LTF of the associated NDP frame arrived at the receive antenna connector.
+The TOA field’s value contains a time stamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame (#2274)arrived at the receive antenna connector.
 The TOD field’s value contains a timestamp that represents the time, with respect to the same time base, at which the start of the first HE-LTF of the associated NDP frame appeared at the transmit antenna connector.